p4535992/foundryvtt-compendiums-world-stormsteel/README.md

 This is a collection of some private projects compendiums.

+I'm not suggesting you should use is very bugged collection.

 ## Installation

 It's always easiest to install modules from the in game add-on browser.